Volumes spurt at Astrazeneca Pharma India Ltd counter

-Astrazeneca Pharma India Ltd notched up volume of 10527 shares by 10:50 IST on BSE, a 9.97 fold spurt over two-week average daily volume of 1056 shares
+Astrazeneca Pharma India Ltd registered volume of 1.93 lakh shares by 14:19 IST on NSE, a 16.61 fold spurt over two-week average daily volume of 11650 shares

-PNB Housing Finance Ltd, Cipla Ltd, Bayer CropScience Ltd, Dr Lal Pathlabs Ltd are among the other stocks to see a surge in volumes on BSE today, 26 November 2021.
+PNB Housing Finance Ltd, Indiabulls Housing Finance Ltd, Pfizer Ltd, Cipla Ltd are among the other stocks to see a surge in volumes on NSE today, 26 November 2021.

 Powered by Capital Market - Live News